 |

-3. Ideas for Two Days in Helsinki - Zoom in on the Architectural Details
+3. Zoom in on Helsinki's Architectural Details

-4. Visit Helsinki's Rock Church as Part of Your 2-Day Itinerary
+5. Visit Helsinki's Rock Church as Part of Your 2-Day Itinerary

 Local recommendations are best recommendations and having friends in different places is an awesome way to find some hidden gems.
 My friend Anna took us to her favorite coffee spot, Regatta.